matiasb7/autocomplate-package/README.md

 - 🔄 `onChange` (function): Callback function for input change.

-## Props
+## Styles
 Use BEM conventions for custom styling.
-We're working to support tailwind.
+We're working to support tailwind and Typescript.